 Because of the nature of the Uber service, Nevada has passed the UBER bill act, which amends transportation law NRS 484D.500.
 The purpose of the new legislation is to increase safety standards relating to these transportation services, who must now disclose all policy limits while providing service.

 According to this amended bill, there are several changes to existing regulations for these services.
 Firstly, Uber, Lyft and similar companies are now referred to as "transportation network companies."
 A seatbelt rule has been added requiring passengers to buckle up while in any cab or transportation network vehicle.

 Insurance issues are the biggest change regarding the new UBER bill act.
 Whenever a driver for a ride-hailing service picks up a fare for cash, neither the network's nor the driver's insurance coverage applies, because the driver is applying the vehicle to commercial use rather than personal use.

 These insurance rules are designed to clarify the needed protections a driver must have.
 However, there are legal gray areas as to what constitutes "providing services."
 While the laws do increase safety standards for Ubers versus taxis, which have long had strict regulations, if you are involved in an accident or safety violation, you shouldn't try to represent yourself.
 Don't sign papers and don't agree to anything.
 Call a qualified personal injury attorney.

 Personal injury laws are tricky and complex.
 If you are victimized in an accident, attack, or safety issue from a taxi or ride-hailing service in Nevada, we can help.
-Read a bit about our practice areas and know that we will be there to fight for you, no matter what the circumstances.
+Do not hesitate to contact our committed Las Vegas personal injury lawyers and know that we will be there to fight for you, no matter what the circumstances.
 Call us today for a free consultation regarding your claim regarding Ubers versus taxis.